nnaapp/Manufacturing-Line-Emulator/README.md

 - **description**: Description of the line/factory
 - **simSpeed**: Multiplier for how fast the simulation should run
 - **pollRate**: Rate at which the server polls machines in ms
-- **Runtime**: Amount of time the simulation will run for, in seconds

 ## Machines